drmarcogir/structuraldiversity/README.md

 The GitHub repository is organized to facilitate easy access to the code, data, and results produced during the research process.
 The main components of the repository include:

 - **Folder Name:** `code`
-- **Description:** This folder contains R and Python scripts used to generate figures and visualizations related to the analysis.
+- **Description:** This folder contains the notebooks and R subfolders, containing Python and R code used to generate input data for analyses and manuscript figures, respectively.

 ```
+code/
-R/
+├── R/
-├── analysis.R
+│   ├── analysis.R
-└── figures.R
+│   └── figures.R

-notebooks/
+└── notebooks/
     └── phenodiversity_GEE.ipynb
 ```